 1. Programmed I/O

 In the programmed I/O method, the I/O device doesn’t have direct memory access.
 The data transfer from an I/O device to memory requires the execution of a program or several instructions by CPU So that this method says Programmed I/O.

 In this method, the CPU stays in a program loop until the I/O unit indicates that is ready for data transfer.
 It is a time-consuming process for the CPU.
 The programmed I/O method is particularly useful in small low-speed computers.
-The CPU sends the ‘Read‘ command to the I/O device and wait in the program loop until it receives a response from the I/O device.
+The CPU sends the ‘Read‘ command to the I/O device and waits in the program loop until it receives a response from the I/O device.

-The problem in programmed I/O is that the CPU has to wait for the ready signal from the I/O device.
-The alternative method for this problem is Interrupt-initiated I/O or Interrupt driven I/O. In this method, the CPU issues a read command to the I/O device about the status, and then go on to do some useful work.
+The problem with programmed I/O is that the CPU has to wait for the ready signal from the I/O device.
+The alternative method for this problem is Interrupt-initiated I/O or Interrupt driven I/O. In this method, the CPU issues a read command to the I/O device about the status and then goes on to do some useful work.
 When the I/O device is ready, the I/O device sends an interrupt signal to the processor.

 When the CPU receives the interrupt signal from the I/O device, it checks the status.
-If the status is ready, then the CPU read the word from the I/O device and write the word into the main memory.
+If the status is ready, then the CPU read the word from the I/O device and writes the word into the main memory.
 If the operation was done successfully, then the processor goes on to the next instruction.

 Direct Access Memory (DMA):

 Letting the DMA controller is to manage the memory buses directly.
 It would improve the speed of data transfer.
 A chip says a DMA Controller (DMAC) manages this process.
-The CPU is idle and it has no control of the memory buses.
+The CPU is idle and it has no control over the memory buses.
 A DMA controller takes over the buses to manage the transfer directly between the I/O device and memory.